<check against delivery>

 In fact, my first year in this role has given me a view of Australian life that is so much deeper and richer and more interesting and successful than the stories that seem to dominate the headlines.
 What I experience, and want to share widely, are the stories of remarkable achievement, cohesion and community strength that we should care about.

-In choosing me for this role, and recommending me to the King, the Prime Minister asked me to be modern, visible and optimistic, so I have spent a lot of time reflecting about that first word: modern – while striving always to be visible and optimistic.
+In choosing me for this role, and recommending me to The King, the Prime Minister asked me to be modern, visible and optimistic.
+So I have spent a lot of time reflecting about that first word: modern – while striving always to be visible and optimistic.

 Together with my team, I’ve asked myself, what does modernity mean for the Office of Australia’s Governor-General?